Black Letter Outline on International Human Rights

 HeinOnline is a premier online research platform that provides more than 199 million pages of multidisciplinary periodicals, essential government documents, international resources, case law, and much more.
 HeinOnline includes U.S. federal and state and international legal materials.
-Sources include government publications from judicial, legislative, and executive branches of government (court opinions, statutes, and administrative materials) and secondary sources such as treatises and legal periodicals; with historic and current coverage.
+Sources include government publications from judicial, legislative, and executive branches of government (court opinions, statutes, and administrative materials) and secondary sources such as treatises and legal periodicals, with historic and current coverage.

 JSTOR is a digital library of academic journals, books, and primary sources founded in 1994.
 Originally containing digitized back issues of academic journals, it now encompasses books and other primary sources as well as current issues of journals in the humanities and social sciences.
 It provides full-text searches of almost 2,000 journals.
 Full-text scholarly journal issues are typically added to the database 3 to 5 years after the publication date.